-During COVID 19 outbreak, people are focusing on overall enterprise resilience and often asking questions like whether there is a difference between business continuity and risk management?
+During the COVID-19 outbreak, people are focusing on overall enterprise resilience and often asking questions like whether there is a difference between business continuity and risk management.
 Here is an effort to address this question.

 Business Continuity is a process that builds a framework for organizational resilience.
-It ensures that businesses are capable enough to continue its core functions and other operations without getting impacted by unplanned events.
+AutoRecon enables businesses to continue their core functions.
+As a result, other operations continue uninterrupted even during outages.

 Five key business continuity management steps are discussed below:

-Exposure of qualitative and quantitative risk intensity and its potential impact on organization under different scenarios.
-Identification of threat possibility and sketch out the communication plans.
+Exposure of qualitative and quantitative risk intensity and its potential impact on organizations under different scenarios.
+Identification of threat possibilities and sketching out the communication plans.
 Creating a roadmap to mitigate threats.

 Business Impact Analysis (BIA)

 This process takes care of the identification of critical processes and workflows by understanding recovery assumptions, recovery points, and time objectives.
 Tracing of resource dependencies in the organization before setting up backups.

 Chalk out a thorough actionable plan after completion of risk assessment and impact analysis.
 Segregation of plans as per departments and priorities.
 Detailed auditing of a plan with key stakeholders for finalization.

 Framework of Strategy

 Creating a strategic framework of the finalized plan to ensure that objectives are obtainable.
 Incorporation of employee perspective and enterprise goals before sending it to the review team for final validation.
 Give access to staff for ensuring that they can access it during the crisis period.